monocle-h2020/camera_calibration/data_template/images/iso/README.md

-This folder contains raw images (DNG) directly from the camera.
+This folder contains ISO images.

-There will be subfolders for different ISO values.

-ISO values are based on app values, not on camera values.
+Since these data are used to determine the ISO speed normalisation curve, it is recommended to separate data by ISO speed.
+Please note that the ISO speed in EXIF data may not be accurate, as shown in the SPECTACLE paper.

-The format should be as follows:
+The following format is recommended:
-.../images/iso/iso<ISO>/<filename>.<raw>
+.../images/iso/iso<ISO>/*
-where <ISO> is the ISO value, <filename> are the individual filenames, and <raw> is the RAW file extension.
+where <ISO> is the ISO value, and * denotes the location of the image files.